 Therefore, it saves them time and allows the support team to deal with other tasks.

 Ideally, the user guide will provide information that will make users well-informed about the product.
-Users will understand how to properly install, configure, and use the system, software, or product and reduce frustrations.
+Users will understand how to properly install, configure, and use the system, software, or product, thereby reducing frustration.

-What the customer support will have to deal with is feedback regarding the product and how best to improve it.
+Customer support will have to deal with feedback on the product and how best to improve it.

 4. Improved Collaboration Among the Team Members

-The single source of information will make it easy for the team to work together without the fear of miscommunication, therefore boosting collaboration, which will help them work effectively and increase productivity.
+A single source of information will make it easy for the team to work together without fear of miscommunication, thereby boosting collaboration and helping them work effectively and increase productivity.

 5. Knowledge Consistency and Transfer